-As an innovative educational leader who has helped nearly 1000 Philadelphia students access a high-quality, affordable college education, Anthony Phillips will advocate for increased educational opportunities for all Philadelphians.
+As an innovative educational leader who has helped over one-thousand students access a high-quality, affordable college education, Anthony Phillips will advocate for increased educational opportunities for all Philadelphians.
 As a young teen, Anthony founded Youth Action knowing that hard work and education were the passageways to our community’s opportunities.
 His loving, single mother worked two jobs to ensure that he and his sister had the best chance at success in life.
 She sacrificed to ensure her two children had every possible educational and extracurricular opportunity.

 His family moved from North Philly to the 9th council district when he was eight.
 Like numerous people who sought better housing and schools, his family settled into the community but never settled for anything less than exceptional.
 Anthony will always demand the best of the City and its government in meeting the common needs of all residents from every part of the district.